pszdev30/market_watchlists/README.md

 Created streamlined watchlists app to track performance of current holdings, potential investments, & prominent stocks in a specific industry

 ## Installation
+None!
 Just head over to https://stock-market-watchlists.web.app

 ## Why I made it
 As a Robinhood user (lol), I grew tired of the single watchlist the app supports and didn't want to download a separate app just to make multiple watchlists.
 My list had grown to well over 50 stocks, and it was basically impossible to track them efficiently